The beaches are stunning, however, it’s these little critters that will leave you with a lasting memory of Rottnest.

 - Pinky’s Beach is also easily reached from the settlement either on a bike or by foot.
 It’s nestled in behind the camping ground, access is gained by walking through the campground.
 This beach is a nice little sweeping bay, with a long sandy beach, a rocky headland at one end and the Bathurst lighthouse at the other.
 The water is a delight and another great place for the kids.

 - Little Parakeet Bay This little bay is a little bit further away, it’s the next one along after Geordie Bay.
 It’s achievable by bike and has its own bus stop.
-This place is not as big as the first two I mentioned and space on the sand on a warm summer’s day could be a little limited. however, the swimming and snorkelling are great, especially for kids.
+This place is not as big as the first two I mentioned and space on the sand on a warm summer’s day could be a little limited. however, swimming and snorkelling are great, especially for kids.

 All three of the above-mentioned swimming beaches are on the north side of the island and by and large, on most days are relatively protected from the wind.

 - Little Salmon Bay is a most delightful place, it is extremely beautiful.
-The swimming is great, however if the kids go for a snorkel here keep a close eye on them.
+The swimming is great, however, if the kids go for a snorkel here keep a close eye on them.
 It’s deeper and a lot more open.
-Sand is at a premium here, as beautiful as the water is the sand is prized sitting space.
+Sand is at a premium here, as beautiful as the water is the sand is a prized sitting space.
 This beach faces the south so it gets quite a bit of breeze.
 Pick your day and perhaps get there early before sea the breeze picks up.

 The Parker’s point at Parker point.

-Best snorkeling beaches on Rottnest Island
+Best snorkelling beaches on Rottnest Island

 Most of the marked snorkelling beaches on Rottnest Island have snorkelling trails.
 Underwater mud maps which you can follow, all points of interest are numbered so you know where you are and what you have seen.
 It’s a great idea and initiative as it gives a point of interest, a little direction and depending on the age of your kids a goal to achieve.
 My eight-year-old did not find everything however, he had a ball trying.